rodricios/eatiht/README.md

 can get on a tank of gasoline.
 ```

-eatiht_v2 contains one extra function that executes the extraction algorithm, but along with outputting the text, it outputs the structures that were used to calculate the output (ie. histogram, list of xpaths, etc.):
+v2 contains one extra function that executes the extraction algorithm, but along with returning the text, it also returns the structures that were used to calculate the output (ie. histogram, list of xpaths, etc.):

 ```python
 results = v2.extract_more(url)